 Our self-esteem is absolutely affected by how we perceive ourselves, even our outward selves.
-Our smile and appearance can have a definite effect on our moods and on the way we function in our social and business relationships.
+Our smile and appearance can have a definite effect on our mood and on the way we function in our social and business relationships.
 Common conditions that have a negative impact on our smile are “gummy” smiles, cracked or broken teeth, missing teeth, and discolored teeth.
 When it comes to discolored teeth, many people consider teeth whitening.

 Each patient that comes to us for teeth whitening will be evaluated on their own distinctions and specific needs.
 If you are interested in learning more about teeth whitening, our cosmetic dentists will find out everything they can about your personal needs and wants to see whether or not you are a good candidate for teeth whitening.
 At times, stains that are only found on the surface of the teeth can be removed with a good cleaning.
 However, if stains are found deeper and are affecting the structure of the tooth, a different approach will be considered in the patient’s cosmetic makeover.
 Regardless, we know that any tooth stain is unwelcome.